garysweaver/irie/README.md

 ### The JSON Services

+#### Basics

 The first part is just basic stuff from a resourceful routes in Rails 3, but it might help.

 You'd start the server:

     rails s

-You could then list all Foobars with a GET to:
+You could then list all Foobars with a GET to what equates to the "list" command:

     http://localhost:3000/foobar.json